Ontario Institute for Studies in Education

-The Ontario Institute for Studies in Education (OISE) of the University of Toronto is Canada's only all-graduate institute of teaching, learning and research.
-It is located at 252 Bloor Street West on the University of Toronto St. George campus in Toronto, Ontario, directly above the St. George subway station.
+The Ontario Institute for Studies in Education, commonly known by the acronym OISE (pronounced /ˈɔɪ.ziː/ OY-zee), is the graduate school of education at the University of Toronto.

+OISE's main building is located on the St. George campus at 252 Bloor Street West in Toronto, Ontario, directly above the St. George subway station.
 The OISE-affiliated Jackman Institute of Child Study is situated nearby at 45 Walmer Street.
+Although it is based on the St. George campus, OISE also offers its language and literacies education program on the University of Toronto's Mississauga campus.

 History

 OISE traces its origins back to three separate institutions – the Ontario Provincial Normal School, the Faculty of Education at the University of Toronto, and the Ontario Institute for Studies in Education.
 The Ontario Provincial Normal School was founded in 1847, the Provincial Model School in 1848 (later merged into Normal School), renamed the Toronto Normal School in 1875, and renamed again as the Toronto Teachers' College in 1953.
 In 1974, the Toronto Teachers' College was recreated as the Ontario Teacher Education College, which was a degree-granting institution.
 However, with the declining need for teachers, it was closed by the Ontario government in 1979.

 The University of Toronto's Faculty of Education also underwent a series of name changes, being known as the Faculty of Education, University of Toronto from 1907 to 1920, the Ontario College of Education from 1920 to 1965, the College of Education, University of Toronto from 1965 to 1972, and again as the Faculty of Education in 1972.
 The Ontario Institute for Studies in Education itself was founded in 1965 by an act of the Ontario Legislature.
 OISE's primary objectives were to conduct and disseminate research in the field of education, and to offer graduate-level education courses and degrees.
 In 1996, the University of Toronto's Faculty of Education merged with OISE to form the Ontario Institute for Studies in Education of the University of Toronto.

 In 1965, OISE introduced a masters and doctoral program in adult education.
 In 1967, OISE introduced the first graduate course in comparative studies in adult education, which was taught by J. R. Kidd.

 In 1975, Professor Frank Smith worked with Stephen Rose on the documentary TV programme How Do You Read, which was broadcast by the BBC as part of the Horizon TV series.

 In 1979, OISE hosted the founding meeting of the Feminist Party of Canada.